Protect Forms with CSRF Token in PHP

 - csrf.php: A CSRF class containing the methods to implement CSRF token generation and verification.

-- index.php: An HTML page with form to test CSRF token implementation.
+- index.php: An HTML page with a form to test the CSRF token implementation.

 - style.css: CSS styles for our web page and form.